-New York has a special “joint and several liability” law that drivers should be aware of, especially if you were involved in an accident.
-There are a few components to this rule that must be understood, including how many people were involved, how much in auto insurance each party possesses, and what percentage of fault can be assigned to each defendant.
+New York has a special “joint and several liability” law that drivers should be aware of, especially if they were involved in an accident.
+This rule concerns how personal liability plays out in a car accident.
+Factors involved in determining joint and several liability include: how many people were involved.
+How much auto insurance each party possesses.
+What percentage of fault can be assigned to each defendant.

-In some cases, there may be multiple defendants in an auto accident lawsuit.
-If it can be determined that someone was at least partially responsible for the accident, they may be tried as a defendant and may be subject to paying damages after the return of the verdict.
+In some cases, multiple defendants may be in an auto accident lawsuit.
+If it can be determined that someone was at least partially responsible for the accident, they may be tried as a defendant.
+That person may be subject to paying damages after the return of the verdict.

-Though there is some controversy surrounding this law, New York is not the only state that has one.
-Twenty-eight other states also recognize it, including New Jersey, Illinois, Texas, Louisiana, and Mississippi.
+Despite some controversy surrounding this law, New York is not the only state with one.
+Twenty-eight other states, including New Jersey, Illinois, Texas, Louisiana, and Mississippi, also recognize it.

 If you have been injured in a car accident, regardless of whether you had any fault in it, the personal injury attorneys at Hach & Rose, LLP are ready to help you.
-We understand the complexities of the joint and several liability rule and will work with you to win the compensation you deserve.
-Call our office at (347) 318-9604 or reach out online to discuss your legal options today.
+We understand the complexities of the joint and several liability rules and will work with you to win the compensation you deserve.
+Call our office at (212) 779-0057 or reach out online to discuss your legal options today.